-Panther Caruso from Star Fox relentlessly pursues Krystal, and is described more than once by Nintendo as being a self-proclaimed ladies' man.
-He could, however, be a slight subversion in the sense that he never really gets anywhere with Krystal (who shares a mutual affection with Fox McCloud), whom tends to either ignore, humour or outright reject his advances in Assault and their cameo appearances in Super Smash Bros.
+- Panther Caruso from Star Fox relentlessly pursues Krystal, and is described more than once by Nintendo as being a self-proclaimed ladies' man.
+He never really gets anywhere with Krystal (who shares a mutual affection with Fox McCloud), whom tends to either ignore, humour or outright reject his advances in Assault and their cameo appearances in Super Smash Bros.
 Brawl.
-The only game where he does seem to succeed in any way with her is Command, and whilst he is depicted as devoted to her, it's very much implied the only reason she's with him is because Fox kicked her off the Star Fox team (for her own safety, though she didn't take it that way) and that she joined Star Wolf as a means to get backat him rather than falling for Panther's charms.
+The only game where he does seem to succeed in any way with her is Command, and whilst he is depicted as devoted to her, it's very much implied the only reason she's with him is because Fox kicked her off the Star Fox team (for her own safety, though she didn't take it that way) and that she joined Star Wolf as a means to get back at him rather than falling for Panther's charms.
 That, and Command seems to be a case of Canon Discontinuity if the current status quo is any indication.

-Goto, from Mana Khemia 2, is seen going on dates with various students in groups (as well as some one on one time with the Chairman).
+- Goto, from Mana-Khemia 2: Fall of Alchemy, is seen going on dates with various students in groups (as well as some one on one time with the Chairman).
 When the main cast doubt his claims of natural desirability they take a school-wide poll, only to find out that 100% of the girls want him as well as 1/3 of the guys, and the only reason the members of Ulrika's workshop aren't effected is he's purposefully toning down his charm around them.
 Then things get a bit complicated when the son of one of his old flings shows up looking for revenge...

-To some extent, the protagonists in Persona 3 and Persona 4 can be this, depending on the player's decisions.
+- To some extent, the protagonists in Persona 3 and Persona 4 can be this, depending on the player's decisions.
 If you're dating more than one girl and they discover what's happening, chances are you'll have to deal with some VERY pissed off girls and generally put the situation right.
-This is less so in Persona 4 where you won't be penalised as much,note Until Golden anyway but you can still date/flirt with nearly every girl in the game (except for Hanako and Nanako, thankfully), AND you even get called an emotional heartbreaker during the cross-dressing pageant:
+This is less so in Persona 4 where you won't be penalized as much,note but you can still date/flirt with nearly every girl in the game (except for Hanako and Nanako, thankfully), AND you even get called an emotional heartbreaker during the cross-dressing pageant:

 MC/Presenter: "She" has made more girls cry than there are stars in the sky!
 Presenting our transfer student who's been breaking hearts in the second year Class 2, character name!